June is National Lipedema Awareness Month

 In addition to the traditional four stages of Lipedema there are also several body types, known as phenotypes.
 Some people have larger thighs and hips, but no ankle cuffs (cankles) while others may have thighs, lower legs, and ankle cuffs.
 Sometimes upper arms, lower arms and lower abdomen area are involved too.
 See the different Lipedema body types on the our Lipedema page.

 I purchased a copy of the book “Lipedema – The Disease They Call Fat: A Clinician’s Overview” for my doctor for education and to keep on hand should he treat people like me in the future.
-Consider a copy for your doctor in addition to some great website resources listed below.
+Consider a copy for your doctor or you can refer them to a Clinician’s Guide to Lipedema developed by the Lipedema Project for a disease primer, how to diagnose it and recommended treatments.
+There are also additional website resources listed below.

 Remember, it’s never too late to get help and there is a whole community of people like you and me wanting to help you with your Lipedema and/or Lymphedema needs.